osa1/lexgen/README.md

     // Rule sets have names.
 Each rule set is compiled to a separate DFA.
     // Switching between rule sets is done explicitly in user actions. rule Init {
-        // Rules without a right-hand sides for skipping whitespace,
+        // Rules without a right-hand side for skipping whitespace,
         // comments, etc.
         [' ' '\t' '\n']+,